Arnklit/ShellFurGodot/README.md

 **Material**

-*The material subsection is dynamically generated based on the content of the shader in used.
+*The material subsection is dynamically generated based on the content of the shader in use.
 The Regular and Mobile shader have the same shader parameters, but if you choose to customize the shader any parameters you add will be displayed here.
 See writing custom shaders for details.*

 - **Transmission:** - The amount of light that can pass through the fur and the color of that light.
 - **Ao:** - Fake ambient occlusion applied linearly from the base to the tip.